Integrability as an attractor of adiabatic flows: QGT and Fidelity Susceptibility

 \section{QGT and Fidelity Susceptibility}

-In this section, we give a brief introduction to the concepts of the quantum geometric tensor and the fidelity susceptibility and discuss their regularization such that they are well behaved in the thermodynamic limit.
-Much of the content here has been discussed in earlier papers (see Refs. \cite{sugiura2021adiabatic,pandey2020adiabatic,kolodrubetz2017geometry} for further details), so we only mention details important for understanding the rest of this paper.
+In this section, we give a brief introduction to the concepts of the quantum geometric tensor and the fidelity susceptibility and discuss their regularization such that they are smooth, well-behaved functions of the couplings and system size.
+Much of the content here has been discussed in earlier papers (see Refs.~\cite{sugiura2021adiabatic,pandey2020adiabatic,kolodrubetz2017geometry,lim2024defining}), so we only mention details important for understanding the rest of this paper.

 Suppose we have a Hamiltonian $\Hc(\vb*{\l})$ with coupling parameters $\vb*{\l}=\{\lambda_j\}$.
-The (eigenstate averaged) quantum geometric tensor~\footnote{In this paper, we are only interested in its real part also referred to as Fubini-Study metric tensor} is defined as
+The (eigenstate averaged) quantum geometric tensor~\footnote{In this paper, we are only interested in its real part also referred to as Fubini-study metric tensor} is defined as

 where $\Dc$ is the Hilbert space dimension~\footnote{for all subsequent calculations, we always consider only the central $50\%$ of the eigenstates}, $|n\rangle$ is the $\vb*{\l}$-dependent eigenstate of the Hamiltonian, and the subindex ``c'' stands for the connected part or the covariance: $\langle n| \mathcal A_i \mathcal A_j |n\rangle_c\equiv \langle n| \mathcal A_i \mathcal A_j |n\rangle- \langle n| \mathcal A_i|n\rangle \langle n|\mathcal A_j |n\rangle$.
 Here, $\mathcal A_j$ is the adiabatic gauge potential (AGP) in the $j$-th direction, defined as the derivative operator acting on the eigenstates of the Hamiltonian (we set $\hbar=1$):